|San Francisco International Airport (SFO)||Oakland International Airport (OAK)|

 The BART station is located in the International Terminal, a short walk from Terminals 1 and 3.

 You can also take the free SFO AirTrain from all terminals directly to the BART station.
-Follow the signs upstairs to AirTrain and board the Red Line train to the BART station.
+Follow the signs upstairs and board an AirTrain to the BART station.

 If you fly into the International Terminal, turn right when leaving customs, and take the escalator up to the departures level.
 Walk straight ahead and turn left at the art exhibit and you’ll see the station entrance.